CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 **Normalization**

-Choropleths show your audience how much of an attribute each polygon or point has.
+Choropleths show your audience how much of an attribute each polygon or point's color represents.
 Which subway stop has more crime?
 It's a tricky question: technically Station A has twice as many muggings as Station B, but if what you're really trying to show is how safe Station A is compared to Station B then the map below is misleading.

 ![non_normalized]({{site.baseurl}}/img/course6/lesson1/crime_incidents.png)